-The definition of control/ownership provided under Notice PIH 2012-32, REV 3 (listed above) is used specifically to determine whether a PHA retains control over a project for purposes of HUD's requirement for ownership or control of the covered project under RAD.
+The definition of ownership or control provided under Notice PIH 2019-23 (listed above) is used specifically to determine whether a PHA retains control over a project for purposes of HUD's requirement for ownership or control of the covered project under RAD.
 For purposes of determining whether an independent entity will perform certain functions for the project, the definition of PHA-owned under Notice PIH 2017-21 is used.
 This is the same definition used for standard PBV units.
 In some cases, a project may meet the RAD definition of ownership or control, but may not be considered PHA-owner for purposes of requiring an independent entity.